 At the end of the day, a good franchisor is a savvy business partner.
 Because the franchise business model implies a symbiotic relationship, franchisors are always on the lookout for franchisees with high potential for becoming multi-unit franchising tycoons.

 These individuals stand out to brands because they have realistic expectations about owning a franchise, they demonstrate an openness and loyalty to the process, and they have the skills and resources to run and manage a number of businesses at once.
 So, what’s in it for the multi-unit franchisee?

 Since multi-unit franchising affords you the option of regional business management, you won’t be required on-site as often, leaving you more time available to open additional franchises in non-competing concepts.
 If you’re a great manager and have a talent for delegating responsibilities to the right people, then you might be exactly what brands are looking for.

-Multi-franchising also offers franchisees the scaled benefits that are enjoyed when scaling up operations.
-As you manage more territories, you have more control and coordination over the systems and processes, which are overseen by your regional management.
-If one location is short-staffed, you have some flexibility in temporarily relocating employees from another location.
-Industries of scale also afford you more leverage with suppliers and lower your operational costs.
+Multi-franchising also offers franchisees the enjoyment when scaling up operations.
+As you manage more territories, you have more control and coordination over the systems and processes, overseen by your regional management.
+If one location is short-staffed, you can temporarily relocate employees from another location.
+Industries of scale also afford you more supplier leverage and lower operational costs.
 Additionally, you enjoy lower relative marketing costs.